 If you have short brown hair, ask your colorist about color blocking!
 They'll layer different tones on top of each other to create depth and dimension.
 Get inspired by one of the particular color blocking looks below.

-CHESTNUT BROWN HAIR
+CHESTNUT BROWN HIGHLIGHTS FOR DARK HAIR

 If you're working with fair skin adn have always wanted to be a redhead, Chestnut Brown Hair is an opportunity to teset out the look before fully committing.
 The look involves color-blocking with thick chestnut highlights framing the face.
 Chestnut Brown Hair has a warm finish with red accents and is a perfect way to add dimension and a little color.
 To keep the red tones in this haircolor looking as vibrant as possible, shampoo hair with a sulfate-free formula like Color Extend Magnetics.